skhayden/Beer_analysis_project/Presentation/Beer_Presentation.md

 ## F-statistic:  1147 on 1 and 1403 DF,  p-value: < 2.2e-16
 ```

   The relationship between ABV and IBU is a positive linear relationship.
 With a T Value of 33.86  and p-value of 2.2e -6.
 There is strong evidence to support that there is a positive relationship.
 The next question to further investigate is consumer preference.
 Do consumers like beer that is less bitter?
 If so, production time may be shorted by creating a beer with less alcohol.
-If you have any question or concerns, please feel free to reach out to use through our Git Hub repository.
+If you have any question or concerns, please feel free to reach out to us through our Git Hub repository.
 Thank you,
 Steven Hayden, Thejas Prasad